umccr/umccrise/README.md

 - [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator) a copy number, ploidy and purity caller,
 - [LINX](https://github.com/hartwigmedical/hmftools/tree/master/sv-linx) a tools for structural event classification and visualisation.

-We have a docker-free wrapper for this chain of tools, which can be run on NCI HPC cluster.
-To use the wrapper, first load umccrise with:
+We have a Docker-free wrapper for this chain of tools, which can be run on NCI HPC cluster.
+To use the wrapper, first load Umccrise with:

 ```
 source /g/data/gx8/extras/umccrise_017_2020_Jan/load_umccrise.sh